dittonetwork/ditto-runner-node/README.md

 -   **`indexer`**: Indexes data from the blockchain to provide a queryable API for the frontend and other services.

 ## Prerequisites
+### Hardware

+To ensure stable performance, we recommend running the software on an instance with at least the following specifications:

+Instance type: Equivalent to AWS [t3a.medium](https://costcalc.cloudoptimo.com/aws-pricing-calculator/ec2/t3a.medium) (2 vCPUs, 4 GB RAM)
+Storage: 20 GB or more (SSD recommended)

+### Software
 Before you begin, ensure you have the following installed on your system:

 -   [Docker](https://docs.docker.com/get-docker/)